Zuehlke/software-engineering-corner/drafts/compound-components.md

 };
 ```

-The CancelButton component is a predefined Button that already includes the label (that can be overwritten) and the logic for closing the dialog.
+The CancelButton component is a predefined button that already includes the label (that can be overwritten) and the logic for closing the dialog.

 ```typescript
 // Dialog.tsx